 Marooned on the Athabasca River, 2 or more daysIf the lonely island in the Canadian wilderness is not yet checked off your bucket list, we have the one-of-kind, nerve-tingling adventure to fulfill your life’s dream.
 We drop you off on a deserted island with the necessary equipment and leave you to deal with the surprises and challenges mother nature might throw at you.
 After the pre-determined time we pick you up for the return back to civilization.

 We meet in Edmonton or Whitecourt, Alberta, where you can safely park your car or motorhome for a few days.
-The Sagitawah RV Park in Whitecourt for example is next to the boat launch on the Athabasca River.
+The Sagitawah RV Park and campground in Whitecourt, for example, is next to the boat launch on the Athabasca River.
 Once your and the guide's canoes are in the water, all gear and equipment is stowed and tied down.
 You paddle one or two hours downstream to find the perfect island where the guide helps to set up the camp, fireplace and toilet facility and to gets you established.
 Then she or he paddles away, you won't need your canoe until the guide returns.

 For the next few days you fend for yourself, surrounded by forests, the sounds of the river, the northern lights and starry sky at night.
 You keep your island pristine and undisturbed, there is no need to cut down trees, hunting is not allowed at all, no garbage is to be left behind.